Koromix/rygel/web/rekkord.org/pages/commands.md

 Each snapshot has a unique hash (which is actually a BLAKE3 hash in hexadecimal form), which is generated automatically when the snapshot is created.

-By default, snapshots are named by combining the normalized path you are backing up and the username (`<path>@<user>`).
+By default, snapshots are named with the normalized path you are backing up.
 You can use `-n <NAME>` to use a custom name.
 You must give an explicit name if you specify multiple paths.
+Please note that the **maximum snapshot name length is quite short** (80 bytes).

 ```sh
 export REKKORD_CONFIG_FILE=/path/to/config.ini